(59) Confusing right from left (feet) and right from wrong, so slapping the sides. Liberty from hegemony... on the 4th of July.

 Thus is the lesson absorbed.

-The flight left on July 4th: the date of the American Declaration of Independence.
-In 1776.
+The flight left on July 4th: the date of the American Declaration of Independence in 1776.

 There was a lady occupying the window seat, to my right, who was reading a book throughout most of the flight.
-I had the nerve to engage her in conversation and then later (nothing ventured, nothing gained) pretend to be accidentally rubbing my right leg against her left one.
-When she didn´t object I made some similar gestures.
-But when we stopped at Nairobi (it was now no longer July 4th) a gentleman boarded who sat on my left.
-Thus he (unbeknownst to him!) thwarted my ongoing attempts to become even better acquainted with the lady to my right.
-After the guy sat down she turned to me and echoed my "Oh" of disappointment that I hadn´t taken things further.
+I had the nerve to engage her in conversation and then later (nothing ventured, nothing gained!) pretended to be accidentally rubbing my right leg against her left one.
+When she didn´t object I made even more such movements.
+She was well aware of it all.
+But said nothing.

 He was a black gentleman.